 I made these buns to be large enough to be able to fit in all the fillings you could possibly want to create a satisfying burger.
 They have a lovely homemade rustic appearance.
 The texture is wonderfully soft and they won’t crumble or fall apart.
-Ethan and I like to lightly toast the inside of the roll before making our burgers.
+Ethan and I like to lightly toast the inside of the bun before making our burgers.

 I always find that shop-bought burger buns are never big enough, not to mention they can be dry and crumbly.
 There’s nothing less enjoyable than trying to eat a burger and it decides to start falling apart.
 Then you’re left trying to grip wherever you can so everything doesn’t fall out.

-These buns freeze and defrost well and I like to pre-slice the rolls before freezing.
+These buns freeze and defrost well and I like to pre-slice the buns before freezing.
 Once defrosted you can pop it under the grill and give the inside of the roll a light toasting.
 Allow it to cool first, before you add your choice of fillings.

 There are a few things to keep in mind when making bread.
 Your oven, altitude and climate whether, it’s dry or humid, can influence your results.
 The main picture is of the buns, that I made back in March when the weather was still very warm.
 When you compare the picture below of the buns that I’ve made recently, you can now see the end result is different.
 It’s the same recipe, but much cooler weather.
 In the cooler weather I slightly flatten the buns on the tray before baking, as this helps them to spread and not become too high and round.